LoyolaChicagoMetrics/metrics-dashboard-deploy/README.md

 Must have this project (deploy project) cloned and in CWD is that directory

+Must have the environment variables GITHUB_USERNAME and GITHUB_PASSWORD set locally (used for API calls)

 Pushing to Cluster
 --------------
 ansible-playbook -i hosts site.yml